NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-8-customization.rst

-There are two ways to adjust training hyper-parameters: - \**Set values in config/*.yml\ **persistent settings which are necessary for reproducibility eg randomization seed -**\ Pass them as CLI argument*\* Good for non-persistent and dynamic settings like gpu device
+There are two ways to adjust training hyper-parameters: - \**Set values in config/*.yml\ **persistent settings which are necessary for reproducibility eg randomization seed -**\ Pass them as CLI argument*\* Good for non-persistent and dynamic settings like GPU device

-*In case of conflict, CLI argument supercedes config file parameter.*
+*In case of conflict, the CLI argument supersedes the config file parameter.*
 For further reference, check out `training config flags <configs/flags.md>`__